d3/d3-3.x-api-reference/Quantitative-Scales.md

 <a name="pow_tickFormat" href="Quantitative-Scales#pow_tickFormat">#</a> pow.<b>tickFormat</b>([<i>count</i>, [<i>format</i>]])

-Returns a [[number format|Formatting#d3_format]] function suitable for displaying a tick value.
+Returns a [number format](Formatting.md#d3_format) function suitable for displaying a tick value.
 The specified *count* should have the same value as the count that is used to generate the tick values.
 You don't have to use the scale's built-in tick format, but it automatically computes the appropriate precision based on the fixed interval between tick values.

-The optional *format* argument allows a [[format specifier|Formatting#d3_format]] to be specified.
+The optional *format* argument allows a [format specifier](Formatting.md#d3_format) to be specified.
 If the format specifier doesn’t have a defined precision, the precision will be set automatically by the scale, returning the appropriate format.
 This provides a convenient, declarative way of specifying a format whose precision will be automatically set by the scale.

 <a name="pow_copy" href="#pow_copy">#</a> pow.<b>copy</b>()